08Aristodemus24/signal-gender-predictor/notes.md

 * if you accidentally commit secrets what you should do is remove the secret from the file/s and then run `git commit --amend --all`

+* the reason why `pagefile.sys` is taking up too much space when you run a notebook that loads all the signal files into a single dataframe is because the variable that holds this one giant dataframe takes up too much space in memory. `pagefile.sys` is a system file in Windows that acts as a virtual memory extension for your computer's RAM (Random Access Memory)

 # Articles, Videos, Papers:
 * terraform tutorial for setting up azure services via code: https://developer.hashicorp.com/terraform/tutorials/azure-get-started/infrastructure-as-code